Disability and Poverty in Canada: A Persistent Challenge

 Subjective Poverty

-• Relates to how people perceive their position in relation to others in society in terms of their subjective attitudes with regards to poverty
+• This relates to how people perceive their position about others in society in terms of their subjective attitudes with regard to poverty

-To succeed as a social movement, the disability rights movement had to identify the ideas which exerted unobtrusive control over the premises and define the issues which concerned them.
-It needed to do so because these controlling ideas constituted a structure of policy and practice, i.e., a plausibility structure which renders it plausible for ordinary, well-intentioned people to accept and put into practice ideas which the movement regards as oppressive.
+To succeed as a social movement, the disability rights movement had to identify the ideas that exerted unobtrusive control over the premises and define the issues that concerned them.
+It needed to do so because these controlling ideas constituted a structure of policy and practice, i.e., a plausibility structure that renders it plausible for ordinary, well-intentioned people to accept and put into practice ideas that the movement regards as oppressive.

 If one accepts the current theoretical foundations of the discourse on disability, then one accepts the view of Social Constructionism, as put forth by authors such as Susan Wendell and Michael Oliver.
 In 1990, Oliver famously wrote the following:

-• New initiatives to address poverty, including improving the Registered Disability Savings Plan and Canada Pension Plan Disability Benefit. – Issues to be addressed in this area include removing barriers for those with intellectual disability wishing to open RSDP Plans, expanding the Disability Tax Credit Definition and making the CPPD benefit non-taxable.
+• New initiatives to address poverty, including improving the Registered Disability Savings Plan and Canada Pension Plan Disability Benefit. – Issues to be addressed in this area include removing barriers for those with an intellectual disability wishing to open RSDP Plans, expanding the Disability Tax Credit Definition, and making the CPP Disability benefit non-taxable.

 • New initiatives to improve employment access, including specific targets for the employment of persons with disabilities in Labour Market Agreements with the provinces and expanding EI Sick Benefit.